FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

 Finally!
 This is where the action is.
 This code creates a new FusionAuth client.
-It then it deactivates the user who logged in with a password found to be compromised.
+It then deactivates the user who logged in with a password found to be compromised.

 You could take other steps here.
 You could do more within FusionAuth, by, for example: